-- 1. Endorses the draft Payment of Expenses and Provision of Facilities to Councillors Policy (PP003) to be placed on public display for a period of 28 days - 2.
-Adopt the policy as presented if no submissions are made within the public display period
+1. Endorses the draft Payment of Expenses and Provision of Facilities to Councillors period

+Policy (PP003) to be placed on public display for a period of 28 days

+2. Adopt the policy as presented if no submissions are made within the public display

+Customer Service Focus Priority 2

-In the 12 months following Local Government elections, Council must adopt a new policy on the payment of expenses and provision of facilities to councillors policies (Local Government Act 1993).
+In the 12 months following Local Government elections, Council must adopt a new policy on the payment of expenses and provision of facilities to councillors policies (Local Government reviewed and altered as required to ensure consistency with the Local Government Act 1993.